Help

 Verso preserves as much as it can when you save, but some formats carry less than others.
 Verso will always warn you before you lose anything.

-DOCX keeps everything: formatting, images, tables, headers, footers, footnotes, and comments all survive the round trip.
+DOCX keeps everything: formatting, images, tables, headers, footers, footnotes, comments, and tracked changes all survive the round trip.

 ODT keeps most formatting, images, and tables.
 Headers, footers, and footnotes are preserved.
 Comments may not round-trip perfectly with all editors.